soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 > Side note: If you examined the audio unit extension template for iOS, you would see that it includes a storyboard in place of the `xib` file.
 In my testing, the storyboard was not necessary to get the UI working on iOS - in fact, no matter what I changed, the changes were not reflected in the final audio unit.
 I might get something wrong here, so please do not hesitate to [reach out](mailto:hello@soakyaudio.com) if you have better insight into this.

 Completing these steps lets you build the extension for iOS, but the install step fails due to a provisioning profile error.
 This is caused by sandbox settings that are necessary on macOS but do not apply to iOS.
-Luckily, Xcode allows conditional settings based on the SDK which reconcile both worlds:
+Luckily, Xcode allows conditional settings based on the SDK which can reconcile both worlds:

 ![Conditional sandbox settings for macOS and iOS](/img/2023-01-03-multiplatform-audiounit/12-build-settings.png) *Back under __Build Settings__, search for the __Signing__ section.
 Add conditional settings by pressing the small __+__ icon.*